Tu-Ear/Ultra-Fast-Lane-Detection/README.md

 - `model_mark` is a mark represent the model you want to evaluate.
-- `test_model` is the full path of your evaluated model, which should be set as 'log_path' + `model_mark` Configure as above, you can save evaluate results by category.
+- `test_model` is the full path of your evaluated model, which should be set as 'log_path' + `model_mark`

+Configure as above, you can save evaluate or visualize results by category.
+You just need to **modify model_mark** when you evaluate or visualize the model, the code will automatically save the work in the place by category.

 For evaluation